-Measure Unsupported Teen Definition: Under 20 years at time of conception and is not supported by y family Reason for Collecting: Developing a clear and detailed map of existing services in t pregnant women with complex social factors, and the effective these services, would enable a benchmark of good practice local providers could adapt to suit their own populations and veness of to be set that Data Collected: The numbers of adults who meet the age criteria and cannot call on support of family of a wider social group.
-Outcome Frame work Reference NICE Guidance CG110 CG62
+Measure Measure Unsupported Teen Definition: Under 20 years at time of conception and is not supported by by family Reason for Collecting: Developing a clear and detailed map of existing services in the UK for pregnant women with complex social factors, and the effectiveness of these services, would enable a benchmark of good practice to be set that local providers could adapt to suit their own populations and resources.
+Data Collected: The numbers of adults who meet the age criteria and cannot call on support of family of a wider social group.
+Outcome Framework Reference Reference NICE Guidance CG110 CG62

-Measure: Vulnerable Adult Definition: A "vulnerable adult" is aged 18 or over; receives or may care services because of a disability, age or illness; and be unable to take care of themselves or protect themselves ignificant harm or exploitation. who is/or may "A person lacks capacity in relation to a matter if, at the r is unable to make a decision for himself (in relation to the because of an impairment of, or disturbance in the function mind or brain."
-[Definition of a 'vulnerable adult' from the Men e matter) oning of, the Reason for Collecting: Vulnerable people are at particular risk of being able to access important services that can improve their mental and physical wellbeing.
-In addition, vulnerable people are at greater risk of being victims of abuse and violence. ted: Number of clients who meet the criteria for being a vulnerable adult.
-Data Collected: Outcome Framework: Reference Adult Social Care Outcome Framework 4B Reference 4B
+Measure: Vulnerable Adult Definition: A "vulnerable adult" is aged 18 or over; receives or macare services because of a disability, age or illness; as be unable to take care of themselves or protect themselves ignificant harm or exploitation. nd who is/or may "A person lacks capacity in relation to a matter if, at the is unable to make a decision for himself (in relation to because of an impairment of, or disturbance in the furmind or brain."
+[Definition of a 'vulnerable adult' from the Note of the N the matter) actioning of, the Reason for Collecting: In addition, vulnerable people are at greater risk of being victime abuse and violence. ing victims of Data Collected: Data Collected: Number of clients who meet the criteria for being a vulnerable adult.
+Outcome Framework: Reference Reference Adult Social Care Outcome Framework 4B